koibots8230/Newbie-Orientation/exercises/Loops.md

     }
 }
 ```
-To declare a for loop, use the keyword `for` followed by 3 statements in parentheses seperated by semicolons.
+To declare a for loop, use the keyword `for` followed by 3 statements in parentheses separated by semicolons.
 Then, the block of code to be executed repeatedly is placed between curly braces:
 ```java
 for (statement 1; statement 2; statement 3) {
     //code block to be executed goes here.